PantheraDigital/Modular-Character-Controller-for-Godot/README.md

 ## About

-This pack of scripts aims to make it easy to set up and develop any controllable character.
+This pack provides scripts that make it faster to develop well organize and reusable code for controllable characters.
+This is done by separating the code of a character out into actions that get attached to the character using Nodes, thus separating the logic into smaller more modular components that can be moved around and edited more easily.

-The term "character" is used loosely here but is used to follow Godot's naming, specifically due to Godot's naming of Character Body 3D which is a "physics body specialized for characters moved by script".
+_The term "character" is used loosely here but is used to follow Godot's naming, specifically due to Godot's naming of Character Body 3D which is a "physics body specialized for characters moved by script".
 In the context of this pack a "character" is anything that may be controlled by a player or game AI.
 A character may be a person, car, bird, or magical floating sword.

-Also, the term "AI" is used in the way it is game development, that being a script on an NPC that might just be a bunch of 'if' statements.
+Also, the term "AI" is used in the way it is game development, that being a script on an NPC that might just be a bunch of 'if' statements._

+## Features
+- Action Nodes - separates out logic for characters into organized nodes
+- Action Container - manages Action Nodes allowing them to be used dynamically as well as safely called by Controllers
+- Action Container Configurations - defined sets of actions that can be quickly swapped between at runtime on a character
+- Controller - the bridge between user and character separating input from character logic
+- Movement States - nodes responsible for processing the characters physics during different forms of movement (EX: grounded, flying, swimming)
+- Movement State Manager - a node for changing the active Movement State of a character

 ## Getting Started